-Keith & Denise Foster; Tyler, Shelby, Brooklynn & Kinslee, Pedersen; Dale & Judith Putman; Lane, Shelby, Landon & Stella Fuller; In Memory of Steve Davis / Brad & Debbie Davis; Shelbys' Sassy Design
+Keith & Denise Foster; Tyler, Shelby, Brooklynn & Kinslee Pedersen; Dale & Judith Putman; Lane, Shelby, Landon & Stella Fuller; In Memory of Steve Davis by Brad & Debbie Davis; Shelbys' Sassy Design

-Dept. YF - Meat Goat Coordinators: Barry Kelley and Stephanie Williams Judging: Saturday, August 5 - Following the completion of the Sheep Show
+Dept. YF - Meat Goat

+Coordinators: Barry Kelley and Stephanie Williams Judging: Saturday, August 10 - Following the completion of the Sheep Show

-- 1. See GENERAL RULES, LIVESTOCK SANITARY REQUIREMENTS, and 4-H PREMIUM SALE - 2.
-There is no vet check prior to entry on the fairgrounds.
-A health inspection will take place at the scales as animals are checked in or weighed. - 3.
-Health requirements are to coincide with those at the given show and the federal scrapie guidelines as required by the Kansas Animal Health Department (see page 41). - 4.
+- See GENERAL RULES, LIVESTOCK SANITARY REQUIREMENTS, and 4-H PREMIUM SALE - There is no vet check prior to entry on the fairgrounds.
+A health inspection will take place at the scales as animals are checked in or weighed. - Health requirements will coincide with the federal scrapie guidelines as required by the Kansas Animal Health Department. - 4.
 All meat goats are subject to examination by the exhibition staff or their representatives and shall be free of clinical signs of infectious or contagious disease.
-ALL DECISIONS MADE BY THE EXHIBITION STAFF AND/OR THEIR REPRESENTATIVES WILL BE FINAL. - 5.
-Market meat goats under 50 lbs. cannot be sold in the 4-H Premium Sale but can be shown.
+ALL DECISIONS MADE BY THE EXHIBITION STAFF AND/OR THEIR REPRESENTATIVES WILL BE FINAL. - Market meat goats under 50 lbs. cannot be sold in the 4-H Premium Sale but can be shown.
 Entrance weight will be sale weight.
-Example: Must weigh at least 50 lbs. to be considered for breed champion. - ALL MARKET MEAT GOATS UNDER 50 LB.
+Example: Must weigh at least 50 lbs. to be considered for breed champion.
+ALL MARKET MEAT GOATS UNDER 50 LB.
 SALE WEIGHT ARE THE RESPONSIBILITY OF THE EXHIBITOR.
-NO GUARANTEED BUYER FOR MARKET MEAT GOATS UNDER THE SALE WEIGHT. - 6.
-Market meat goats should be individually owned by the exhibitor and identified by an official state 4-H ear tag. - 7.
-Wether and doe kids will be allowed to show in market classes. - 8.
-Market meat goats will be weighed Thursday, August 3 from 5:00 5:30 p.m. and divided into classes by weight.

-9. ALL MARKET goats MUST be slick shorn above the knees and hocks.
+NO GUARANTEED - BUYER FOR MARKET MEAT GOATS UNDER THE SALE WEIGHT.
+6. Market meat goats should be individually owned by the exhibitor and identified by an official state 4-H ear tag. - 7.
+Wether and doe kids will be allowed to show in market classes. - Market meat goats will be weighed Thursday, August 8 from 5:00 5:30 p.m. and divided into classes by weight. - 9.
+ALL MARKET goats MUST be slick shorn above the knees and hocks.